Gospel Friendships are Found in Groups

 Find a Group

-Stonegate Mixed Groups are an intergenerational mix of married couples and singles.
+Stonegate Home Groups are where we do life together.
+They are an intergenerational mix of married couples and singles.
 They meet weekly in the home of a group member (usually the leader’s home).

 Stonegate Women’s Groups serve as a way for women to build friendships and go deeper in their faith.
 They are 8-10 week semester-based groups meet at a variety of times and locations.